Controller Mappings for Gran Turismo 1-4 Emulation 2022-08-28

 030000004c0500006802000011810000,PS3 Controller,a:b0,b:b1,back:b8,dpdown:b14,dpleft:b15,dpright:b16,dpup:b13,guide:b10,leftshoulder:b4,leftstick:b11,lefttrigger:a2,leftx:a0,lefty:a1,rightshoulder:b5,rightstick:b12,righttrigger:a5,rightx:a3,righty:a4,start:b9,x:b3,y:b2,

 This is the base mapping that I use for my DualShock 3 controller, and that I work from to remap things to what I need.
 The first section (the controller’s GUID), and the “PS3 Controller” parts can be ignored for the moment.
-The most important thing here is the comma-separated list of ‘key:value’ pairs, which denote how the controller is mapped.
+The most important thing here is the comma-separated list of ‘key:value’ pairs, which defines how the controller is mapped.
 The important thing to understand is that the ‘key’ in these pairs refers to a generalised/common button/axis input on the gamepad that will be sent to the game (with general, abstract names such as ‘leftx’, ‘righty’, which refer to the left stick X-axis and right stick Y-axis respectively).
-The ‘value’ part (the a0, b1, b8, etc.) are the raw identifiers of each button/axis on the controller, as assigned by the kernel driver, and of course indicate the raw input that the abstract identifier (the ‘key’ of the pair) should point to.
+The ‘value’ part (the a0, b1, b8, etc.) are the raw identifiers of each button/axis on the controller, as assigned by the kernel driver, and of course indicate the raw input that the abstract identifier (the ‘key’ of the pair) should derive it’s actual values from.
 The abstraction layer obviously exists so that any typical controller can be configured to operate as an abstract “controller” as defined by SDL.
 In other words, the layer exists to handle the peculiarities of different controller models so that through a simple mapping string they can all be treated as a single well-defined entity, as the vast majority of user software of course have no reason to care about what precise model of controller is being used—it just has to be a “controller”.

 Applying the Mapping